mbuotidem/mbuotidem.github.io/content/blog/grant-passwordless-access-aws-rds-via-iam/index.md

 <br>

 ### Provision users in the DB
 IAM DB authentication requires the users to have DB users that are mapped to an IAM user or role.
-Our users already exist via the Okta/IAM Identity Center integration, and above, we just granted them the IAM permissions to access the DB.
+Our users already exist as IAM Identity Center users via the Okta/IAM Identity Center integration, and above, we just granted them the IAM permissions to access the DB.
 What's left is to create the equivalent users in the DB.

 When granting access however, it's crucial to also plan for revocation.
 We'll tackle this DB user provisioning and revocation here, starting with revocation.

 #### Planning for User Revocation
-Before we provision users in the database, we need to plan for revocation.
 When users leave the organization or lose access permissions, we need to both remove their database roles AND terminate any active sessions they might have.

 You should have this project run as part of both your onboarding and offboarding.
 With Okta [Event hooks](https://developer.okta.com/docs/concepts/event-hooks/) you can trigger the GitHub pipeline using the `repository_dispatch` [event](https://docs.github.com/en/webhooks/webhook-events-and-payloads#repository_dispatch).
 This will update the roles in the database, ensuring that it matches the state in Okta.